 - Paystub with name and full Social Security number imprinted on stub

-Answer: If you are REAL ID compliant, meaning your license has a gold star toward the top right of the front of the license, you are only required to bring the current license in the office.
-If you are not REAL ID compliant, you will need to bring the standard REAL ID required documents to prove legal residence.
+Answer: If you are REAL ID compliant, meaning your license/identification card has a gold star toward the top right corner, you are only required to bring the current license/identification card in the office.
+If there is a change to your REAL ID compliant license/identification card, such as address change, you will need to bring in proof of the requested change.
+If you are a non-immigrant, you are required to present proof of legal presence, and if you have an address change, proof of your new address is required.
+For a list of acceptable proofs of address see above Documents Required- Proof of Residential Address If you are not REAL ID compliant, you will need to bring the standard REAL ID required documents to prove legal residence.
 These documents are outlined HERE.
-The cost for both REAL ID and non-REAL ID replacements is $31.25.
+The cost for updating your license is $31.25.

-How do I get the veterans “V” added to my Florida license or identification card?
+6. How do I get the VETERAN designation on my Florida License or Identification Card?

-Veterans who need to obtain a copy of their DD-214 may request it through the National Archives, which provides information on how to make the request online atwww.archives.gov/veterans/military-service-records/.
+Veterans who need to obtain a copy of their DD-214 may request it through the National Archives, which provides information on how to make the request online HERE.

-Answer: You will need to request original documentation.
-For example, a replacement Social Security card is free, while a copy of a Florida birth certificate is $15.00.
-If you need help determining how to get replacement documents, visit www.GatherGoGet.com and click on “Document Help” or call our Customer Service Line at (352) 374-5236.
+Answer: You will need to request certified documents.
+For example, a replacement Social Security card is free, while a certified Florida birth certificate processed in the Tax Collector’s office is $21.25.
+If you need help determining how to get replacement documents, visit What to Bring and click on “Document Help” or call our Customer Service Line at (352) 374-5236.

-Answer: Unfortunately, no. Florida law requires the surrender of all licenses or identification cards in your possession to be issued a new driver license or identification card.
+Answer: Unfortunately, no. Florida law requires the surrender of all licenses and identification cards in your possession to be issued a new driver license or identification card.